edisonlee0212/UniEngine/3rdParty/stb/tests/caveview/README.md

 There's no GUI.
 Find a directory with Minecraft Anvil files (.mca).
 Copy a Minecraft "terrain.png" into that directory (do a google image search).
-Run from that directory.
+Start from that directory.

 ### How accurate is this as a Minecraft viewer?